-In today’s competitive job market and with the popularity of social/professional websites like Linkedin, it’s smart to present yourself with a professionally styled headshot.
-Headshots are usually the first things people notice on a resume or Linkedin-type site, so it’s important that this first impression show exactly how you want potential employers to see you.
-For instance, the headshot of a person looking for a law, accounting or upper level business management position should look different from those of a person seeking a job in the creative industries or a more laid-back tech position.
+In today’s competitive job market and with the popularity of social/professional websites like LinkedIn, it’s smart to present yourself with a professionally styled headshot.
+Headshots are usually the first things people notice on a resume or job search site, so it’s important that this first impression show exactly how you want potential employers to see you.
+For instance, the headshot of a person looking for a law, accounting or upper-level business management position should look different from that of a person seeking a job in the creative industries or a more laid-back tech position.

-Oddly enough in this visual digital age, the headshot is often the last thing potential employees think of when applying for a job.
-Most headshots are either selfies that look unprofessional and too casual, cropped pictures from old photos, or shots taken in front of a blank wall, like a passport or drivers photo.
-Having a stylist assist you with your headshot will not only help you craft your “look” for the position, but will boost confidence you need in pursuing employment and give you a leg up on the competition.
+Oddly enough in this visual digital age, the headshot is often the last thing prospective employees think of when applying for a job.
+Most headshots are either selfies that look unprofessional and too casual, cropped pictures from old photos, or shots taken in front of a blank wall, like a passport or drivers license photo.
+Having a stylist assist you with your headshot will not only help you craft your “look” for the position; it will also give you the confidence you need in pursuing employment and give you a leg up on the competition.

 Lifestyle shots as well as headshots can add another dimension to your resume by showing who you are as a person.
-Basically, by giving others a glimpse into your everyday life, you are marketing yourself and expressing who you are visually.
+By giving others a glimpse into your everyday life, you are marketing yourself and expressing who you are, visually.
 It’s said that pictures are worth a thousand words, so depending on how they are styled and photographed, lifestyle shots can say more about you than any well-written sentence or paragraph.